History Classic Matches Results Collectibles

 First arrived in Hawaii in 1962 as the United States Heavyweight Champion.
 Lost title to CURTIS IAUKEA in 1962.

-Held Hawaiian heavyweight title and Hawaiian Tag team Championship with BOBBY SHANE in 1969.
+He held Hawaiian Heavyweight title and Hawaiian Tag Team Championship with BOBBY SHANE in 1969.

-After leaving Hawaii in 1970 went to wrestle in the AWA on the mainland.
+After leaving Hawaii in 1970, he went on to wrestle in the AWA on the mainland.
 Held AWA World Tag Team Championship with RAY STEVENS.
-Defended tag team title in Hawaii from 1972 till 1973.
+Nick defended his Tag Team title in Hawaii from 1972 till 1973.

 Also in the late 1970's became the AWA World Champion and defended his title on a monthly basis from 1977 till 1979.